 Tax is a topic that can get complex and overwhelming quickly, especially when understanding how it can impact your investing.
 It’s important to understand the basics to make sure you’re on track with payments or refunds owed (and to keep the Inland Revenue Department off your back)!

-We don’t know about you, but when searching online for quality resources explaining the basics, we didn’t have much luck.
+When searching online for quality resources explaining the basics of tax we didn’t have much luck.
 So, we’ve created a simple, easy to digest beginners guide in the hopes we can answer a few of the many tax-related questions you have.

 If you’d like to skip the basics and jump to the technical detail, especially about tax on overseas investments, we’ve written a comprehensive tax paper here.